qaisjp/comm2-report/chapters/99/60-conclusion.md

 ## Social features

-The platform currently only caters to developers [...] (is this even true?)

 ### Maps

-Maps uploaded by users are often download by servers and played by their users.
+Maps uploaded by users are often downloaded by many servers and played by their users.
 Having a global leaderboard shared amongst trusted servers allows the platform to foster [...]